HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 ## Jupyter Environment

 Mathematica does not only consist of Wolfram Engine.
-It is combination of Wolfram Engine and other software.
+It is combination of Wolfram Engine and other softwares.
 One of them is Wolfram Notebook.
 Wolfram Notebook is not opened with Wolfram Engine.
-However, they provide connection tool with Jupytr Notebook which can alternate Wolfram Notebook.
+However, they provide connection tool with Jupytr Notebook which can be alternate front-end of Wolfram Notebook.
 With [**WolframLanguageForJupyter**](https://github.com/WolframResearch/WolframLanguageForJupyter), Wolfram engine can work on Jupyter as kernel.

 For server based system, there is [**Jupyter Lab**](https://jupyter.org/) program.
 Wolfram Engine nicely fit with Jupyter Lab also.